Lerer/VSCode-Veracode-Unified/README.md

 </p>

 ## Summary Report
-Fetch the summary report of the Policy/Sandbox.
+Fetch the summary report of the Policy/Sandbox as a menu option - from the right click menu of the __POLICY__ or the __Sandbox Name__.
 __Note__ - results includes also mitigated findings

 <p align=center>